mislav/poignant-guide/book/expansion-pak-1.md

 mean class **or** instance methods.)
 I mean: `ri Class#method`.

-The full spread of classes, a full list from the Very Top down to the Earth’s core, can be achieved with `ri -c`.
+The full spread of classes, a full list from the Very Top down to the Earth’s core, can be achieved with `ri -l`.

 And beyond text, you can make <span class="caps">HTML</span>: